Sasa (plant): Distribution and habitat

 The genus Sasa is native to Asia, with the native distribution of the genus extending from Sakhalin and the Kuril islands of Russia to the north, southwards through Japan and Korea, and across the southeast region of China including Guangxi, Guangdong, Hong Kong, and Hainan.

 Sasa along with the closely related genus Sasamorpha contain the only species of bamboo native to Russia, with the Sasa species S. cernua, S. kurilensis, S. megaphylla, and S. senanensis (along with Sasamorpha borealis) found the furthest north of any species of bamboo with all the aforementioned species being native to Sakhalin and/or the Kuril islands of the Russian Far East.

 The majority of Sasa species are only native to Japan and are primarily found in the temperate biome; however, some species, such as Sasa chartacea, native to Hokkaido and Honshu in Japan grow primarily in the subalpine or subarctic biome; whilst a few others, such as Sasa hainanensis, native to Hainan, China grow primarily in the subtropical biome.

-In Japan, Sasa species are estimated to cover an land area of about 50% in mountainous regions, with such regions making up about 250,000 km^{2} or 70% of the whole land area of the country.
+In Japan, Sasa species are estimated to cover a land area of about 50% in mountainous regions, with such regions making up about 250,000 km^{2} or 70% of the whole land area of the country.
 In Hallasan National Park in Jeju island, South Korea, Sasa palmata (known locally as Jeju-Joritdae) covers approximately 76% of the northern slopes of Hallasan, the highest mountain in the country.

 Naming

 Other than binomial names, in Japan bamboo is also named and classified into traditional groups based on multiple factors other than botany.
-The genus name Sasa is derived from the Japanese term zasa (or alternatively sasa) (笹 / ササ) traditionally used to categorize and name some dwarf bamboos.
-In scientific or academic usage, the Japanese word for all bamboo is tāke (竹 / たけ), but when used in other contexts, tāke is used to refer to tall growing types of bamboo, with mosochiku (Phyllostachys edulis), madake (Phyllostachys bambusoides), and hachiku (Phyllostachys nigra) being popular examples in Japan.
+The genus name Sasa is derived from the Japanese term sasa (笹 / ササ) traditionally used to categorize and name some dwarf bamboos.
+In scientific or academic usage, the Japanese word for all bamboo is take (竹 / たけ), but when used in other contexts, take is used to refer to tall growing types of bamboo, with mosochiku (Phyllostachys edulis), madake (Phyllostachys bambusoides), and hachiku (Phyllostachys nigra) being popular examples in Japan.
 In contrast, zasa or sasa (笹 / ササ) meaning 'bamboo grass' is used to refer to short growing species.

 The use of zasa or sasa is not only seen in discussing a category of bamboos, but is also a part of traditional Japanese names for most Sasa species, for example Sasa kurilensis is known as chishima zasa (チシマザサ), Sasa palmata is known as chimaki zasa, Sasa veitchii is known as kumazasa.

 As the Japanese classification of zasa/sasa or 'bamboo grass' does not strictly follow botanical classification, genera other than Sasa with a similar habit are also considered to be zasa/sasa, with Japanese names reflecting this, for example Pleioblastus viridistriatus is known as kamuro zasa; Shibataea kumasaca (or erroneously S. kumasasa), known as okame zasa (or 'lucky bamboo grass'); and Sasaella ramosa called azuma zasa.